input-output-hk/testgen-hs/README.md

 # testgen-hs

-Test case generator for cross-checking CBOR (de)serializers.
+CBOR test case generator and deserializer for cross-checking other implementations.

 ## Example 1 – how to use it